 But the unfortunate truth is that college bullying also exists.
-In fact, in one study, more than a quarter of the 1,025 undergraduates who were surveyed said they had witnessed bullying among college students.1 A separate study had similar findings: 23 percent of college students reported having been bullied by one of their peers.2
+In fact, in one study, more than a quarter of the 1,025 undergraduates who were surveyed said they had witnessed bullying among college students.
+A separate study had similar findings: 23 percent of college students reported having been bullied by one of their peers.

-What's even more disturbing is that 18.5 percent of students in the latter study said they had been bullied by a professor.2 What does bullying mean when it comes to instructor-student dynamics?
-It can involve an instructor publicly disparaging a student's ability or character, making obscene gestures at him or her, calling the student by an offensive nickname, or even telling lies that damage the student's reputation or social standing.
-Some professors might refuse to hand back graded assignments and then encourage a student to drop the class because he or she will probably fail anyway.
+What's even more disturbing is that 18.5 percent of students in the latter study said they had been bullied by a professor.
+What does bullying mean when it comes to instructor-student dynamics?
+It can involve an instructor publicly disparaging a student's ability or character, making obscene gestures at them, calling the student by an offensive nickname, or even telling lies that damage the student's reputation or social standing.
+Some professors might refuse to hand back graded assignments and then encourage a student to drop the class because they will probably fail anyway.

 Is bullying abuse?
 Most certainly.
 But there are things you can do to deal with it.
 It's also important to know that bullying may cross over into legal harassment when it is based on a person's color, sex, religion, race, disability, or national origin.
 In such cases, there are specific protections under federal civil rights or anti-discrimination laws.